-The more popular the metric, the easier it is to find such a critique with simple googling.
+The more popular the metric, the easier it is to do a google search and find loads of negativity.

-In most organizations, there are skeptics who do a bit of this googling and after that shoot any suggestion down on the back of their 5 minutes of research.
+In most organizations, there will always be the skeptics who do a bit of googling and shoot any suggestion down on the back of their 5 minutes of research.

 Keep in mind that perfecting the metric will not improve your business.
-And wasting time on perfecting it can be extremely counterproductive.
+In fact, wasting time on perfecting it can be extremely counterproductive.